-I am often aksed for detail on mine closure legal obligations, role players, rights and responsibilities.
+Some aspects of mine closure legal obligations, role players, rights and responsibilities are discussed here.

 Concepts, definitions and issues surrounding mine closure range from ‘rehabilitation of disturbed land to safe, stable and productive post-mining landform, which is suitable and /or acceptable to the community’ (Allen and Briggs, 1999), to ‘site rehabilitation and restoration to ensure that closure of a mine would not compromise environmental quality in the future and would limit the extent of any prospective liabilities for operators, government and community’ (Sasson, 1996) and to ‘returning mine sites and affected areas to viable, and wherever practicable, self-sustaining ecosystems that are compatible with a healthy environment and with human activity, (Mining Association of Canada, 1994).

 An Area of commonality between these definitions is reclamation and rehabilitation of areas impacted by mining.

 If we use South African legislation as a benchmark, several legal rights are involved.

 The Constitution of the Republic of South Africa, 108 of 1996, provides clear guidelines on the rights of people with regards to the environment, which mines must adhere to.
 In section 24 it is clear that everyone has the right: